tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 ```
 ./trombone-host-config-app hostconfig.conf -s ./trombone-container-cmd-app
 ```
-Fetch `hostconfig.conf` from configuration service which contains multiple container configuration, then invoke trombone-container-cmd-app script per container configuration which spawns container
+Fetch `hostconfig.conf` from the Configuration Service which contains a multiple container configuration, then invoke the trombone-container-cmd-app script per the container configuration which spawns the container

 2.
 ```
 ./trombone-host-config-app --local hostconfig.conf -s ./trombone-container-cmd-app
 ```
-Fetch and parse `hostconfig.conf` from current directory which contains multiple container configuration, then invoke trombone-container-cmd-app script per container configuration which spawns container
+Fetch and parse `hostconfig.conf` from the current directory which contains a multiple container configuration, then invoke the trombone-container-cmd-app script per the container configuration which spawns the container

 @@@ note

-In above examples, we are passing argument: `-s ./trombone-container-cmd-app` to `./trombone-host-config-app`. here `-s` stands for script and following to that is script name, in our case its `trombone-container-cmd-app`. and if you notice, `trombone-container-cmd-app` does not take container configuration file.
+In above examples, we are passing argument: `-s ./trombone-container-cmd-app` to `./trombone-host-config-app`. here `-s` stands for script and following that is the script name, in our case its `trombone-container-cmd-app`.
+If you notice, `trombone-container-cmd-app` does not take a container configuration file.
-`hostconfig.conf` passed to `trombone-host-config-app` contains location of container configuration files.
-Host config app internally parses `hostconfig.conf` and passes container configuration file location to `trombone-container-cmd-app`.
+The `hostconfig.conf` file passed to `trombone-host-config-app` contains the location of the container configuration files.
+The Host Config App internally parses `hostconfig.conf` and passes the container configuration file location to `trombone-container-cmd-app`.

 Find more details of ContainerCmd application @ref:[here](../framework/deploying-components.md).